danieagle/adare-net/Doc/adare_net.md

   - How to Discover Network Addresses and Their Characteristics.

-  - A working Micro-Version of Embedded and Distributed Database.
+  - A working Micro-Version of Embedded and Distributed Database:

+    * Shows The Real Power of Adare_Net and Ada in Live Action
+    * And demonstrates the powerful interaction between

+      * Sockets.
-    It shows the powerfull interaction of: sockets + socket_buffers (and his rewind operations) +
+      * Socket_buffers (and his rewind operations).
+      * Ada Streams.
-    Ada Streams + Ada Streams.Stream_IO (and his file(s) operations) +
+      * Ada Streams.Stream_IO and his file(s) operations.
-    'normal' and 'class wide' types.

-    It serve as a example of the real power of Adare_Net and Ada.
-Enjoy!! :-D
+      * And many Ada types and constructs uses, in live.

 ### **A2 _Hints for Users of Others Network Ada Libs:_**